TimTrevor/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 reviewers:
 - eparis
 - pmorie
-title: Configure a Redis pod using a ConfigMap
+title: Configure a Redis Pod using a ConfigMap
 content_type: tutorial
 weight: 30
 ---